 It took effect on August 1, 2011, and was updated on March 31, 2013.
 Its objective is

 “to ensure a high level of Web accessibility is applied uniformly across Government of Canada Websites and Web applications.”

-- That are public-facing (i.e., available to individuals and businesses outside of the Government of Canada);
+- Are public-facing (i.e., available to individuals and businesses outside of the Government of Canada);

-- That are provided through websites and web applications owned and managed by the Canadian government.
+- Are provided through websites and web applications owned and managed by the Canadian government.